 The two-year Sporting Goods Business program is on the cutting edge of sporting goods industry trends, and as such, you will be prepared for the demands of this field.
 The program offers:

-- Core business classes, including business math, accounting, computers, retail marketing management, sales and marketing.
+- Core business classes, including business math, accounting, computers, retail essentials, international business, sales and marketing.

-- Affiliations with the Canadian Sporting Goods Association and National Snow Industries Association, and strong connections to major sporting goods companies in Canada, to ensure our courses are up-to-date
+- Affiliations with the Canadian Sporting Goods Association and strong connections to major sporting goods companies in Canada, to ensure our courses are up-to-date

 - Extensive hands-on learning through two applied projects